Harmonized System Codes Explained

 • Independent on-line resources

 The last digits after the HS code are different for each country.
 Be sure to confirm the correct code on you commercial invoice.
 Otherwise, an incorrect classification of your product can result.
 If you are exporting the goods, confirm the code with the receiver.
-For importing goods, make sure the shipper applies the Canadian harmonized system code.
+For importing goods, make sure the shipper applies the Canadian Harmonize system code.

 H.S Codes: Useful for Export and Import